-The Rolls-Royce Wraith is finally here, after a seemingly endless stream of teasers
+The Rolls-Royce Wraith is finally here, after a seemingly endless

 and sketches.
 Will it have what it takes to dethrone the Bentley Continental GT from its hyper-luxe coupe reign?